-We have all heard the terms “Will” and “Trust” when people discuss preparing written and signed documents which tell their loved ones how they want their final affairs and property distributed after their death.
+We have all heard the terms “Will” and “Trust” when people discuss preparing written and signed documents that tell their loved ones how they want their final affairs and property distributed after their death.
 Not everyone knows the difference between a “Will” and a “Trust”.
-Both are documents that are estate planning documents and they can be used together to create a complete estate plan.
+Both documents are estate planning documents, and they can be used together to create a complete estate plan.

 - One who receives income for the trust during their lifetime; and